Public sector IT: graduate area of work

 As a graduate entering this sector, it helps to have a broad understanding of IT roles and new technology.
-It is also useful to have a basic knowledge of the workings of the public sector, recent developments and large-scale projects (such as the ‘e-government initiatives’).
+It is also useful to have a basic knowledge of the workings of the public sector, recent developments and large-scale projects (such as the government's digital transformation strategy).
 It does depend on the area you join.
 If you’re a network technician, for example, your role would be similar whatever organisation you join.
 If you are a project manager or a web developer, a broader interest in public services is preferred.

 Applying for graduate IT jobs in the public sector

 Depending on how technical the role, public sector ICT employs graduates from any degree background.
 Employers will obviously look for technical ability, and assessment for technical roles may include aptitude testing.
 If you’re applying for a more diverse role such as project management, then broader skills such as communication and teamwork come to the fore.